+Rocky Mountain spotted fever diagnosis can be challenging, especially with atypical presentations.
 Rocky Mountain spotted fever has primarily been reported in 5 states in the United States, according to the CDC.
 These include Missouri, Tennessee, Oklahoma, Arkansas, and North Carolina.
 However, RMSF has been documented in other states, as well.

 The disease can be transmitted by various ticks depending upon the region.
 In the eastern U.S., it’s transmitted by the American dog tick; in the Rocky Mountains, by the Rocky Mountain wood tick and in parts of southwestern U.S., it’s transmitted by the brown dog tick.

-In their article, “Unconventional Rocky Mountain Spotted Fever Presentation From Kentucky: A Compelling Case Report and Literature Review,” Hussain and colleagues describe the case of a 71-year-old man who developed fever, generalized weakness with myalgia and persistent hiccups over a 2-day period.¹ His conditioned progressed and when admitted to the hospital, he displayed increasing confusion and agitation.
+In their article, “Unconventional Rocky Mountain Spotted Fever Presentation From Kentucky: A Compelling Case Report and Literature Review,” Hussain and colleagues describe the case of a 71-year-old man who developed fever, generalized weakness with myalgia and persistent hiccups over a 2-day period.¹ His condition progressed and when admitted to the hospital, he displayed increasing confusion and agitation.

 “The decision to initiate treatment hinges on clinical suspicion and failure to promptly administer appropriate therapy during the first five days of illness is associated with elevated mortality rates.”